Message received. We will be in touch.

 Most organizations are certified.
 Most organizations still get breached.
-The gap between what your compliance documentation claims and what your environment actually looks like is where breaches live.
-Grey Security works in that gap.
+The gap between what your compliance documentation claims and what your environment actually contains is where breaches live — and where Grey Security works.

-78% PCI-certified orgs out of compliance between audits (Verizon)
+78% PCI-certified orgs out of compliance between audits Verizon DBIR, 2021

 Scroll

-SOC 2 Certified Is Not The Same As Secure HITRUST Does Not Cover Your Offshore Team The CISO Reporting To The CIO Is A Conflict Of Interest 204 Days Average Attacker Dwell Time Compliance Satisfies Your Auditor — Culture Stops The Attacker The Breach In Three Years Is Being Designed Today SOC 2 Certified Is Not The Same As Secure HITRUST Does Not Cover Your Offshore Team The CISO Reporting To The CIO Is A Conflict Of Interest 204 Days Average Attacker Dwell Time Compliance Satisfies Your Auditor — Culture Stops The Attacker The Breach In Three Years Is Being Designed Today
+SOC 2 Certified Is Not The Same As Secure HITRUST Does Not Cover Your Offshore Team The CISO Reporting To The CIO Is A Conflict Of Interest 204 Days Average Attacker Dwell Time Compliance Satisfies Your Auditor — Security Stops The Attacker The Breach In Three Years Is Being Designed Today Your Exception List Is Your Attack Surface 78% Of PCI-Certified Orgs Non-Compliant Between Audits SOC 2 Certified Is Not The Same As Secure HITRUST Does Not Cover Your Offshore Team The CISO Reporting To The CIO Is A Conflict Of Interest 204 Days Average Attacker Dwell Time Compliance Satisfies Your Auditor — Security Stops The Attacker The Breach In Three Years Is Being Designed Today Your Exception List Is Your Attack Surface 78% Of PCI-Certified Orgs Non-Compliant Between Audits

 Most Organizations Are